alexpearce/home/_posts/tutorials/2012-06-19-setting-up-a-vps.md

 ![A successful Rails installation.](/assets/img/setting-up-a-vps/rails-success.png)

 Excellent.
-We've set up a VPS from scratch to serve Ruby applications, installing rbenv, Passenger, nginx, and PostgreSQL.
-If you'd like to test the Rails app a little further, delete `index.html` in the `public` directory and scaffold some models.
+We’ve set up a VPS from scratch to serve Ruby applications, installing rbenv, Passenger, nginx, and PostgreSQL.
+If you’d like to test the Rails app a little further, delete `index.html` in the `public` directory and scaffold some models.
 Create, update, and delete a few records to make sure the database is OK.

 {% highlight bash %}
 # Inside the ~deploy/testapp directory